Lee Castleton: Biography

 The Post Office later admitted, during the Post Office Horizon IT Inquiry, that they had brought the case to make an example of Castleton, to defend the Horizon software and to deter other subpostmasters from bringing legal claims against them.
 During the inquiry former Post Office CEO Paula Vennells agreed that locking Castleton out of the mediation scheme that had been set up in 2013 was "unforgivable".
 In a media interview, Castleton said "I just wish she would have recognised that in 2013 - it would have made such a difference to a lot of people".
 Giving evidence to the inquiry, Fujitsu employee Peter Sewell, who had never had any contact with Castleton, apologised for having referred to him as a "nasty chap" in an internal email during the court case.
 Castleton told media: "Obviously it's difficult to hear but it's not something that I didn't expect...
 I think we're all realists and we knew there was some kind of conspiracy under there and it's been laid out for all to see."

 Castleton was one of seven subpostmasters to be included in the Computer Weekly investigation in 2009, which broke the story to the public.
 He was also one of the 555 subpostmaster involved in the Bates & Others v Post Office Ltd court cast alongside Sir Alan Bates and Jo Hamilton.

 Castleton's story was featured in the ITV drama Mr Bates vs The Post Office, which dramatized the scandal up until the conclusion of the Bates & Others v Post Office Ltd court case in 2019.
-He was played by Will Mellor, who he has since become friends with.
+He was played by Will Mellor, whom he has since become friends with.
 He is featured in the BBC documentary, Surviving the Post Office, (hosted by Mellor) which gives an update on the lives of some of subpostmasters and their families who were affected by the scandal.

 Castleton was awarded an Order of the British Empire (OBE) in the 2025 New Years Honours for service to justice.
 In March 2025, Castleton initiated legal proceedings against the Post Office and Fujitsu.